dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 For the four deployment models shown, the workaround reduces the impact of adding Rx to 1.6MB, 1.6MB, unmeasureably small, and 300KB respectively.

 The view of the Rx .NET maintainers is that projects using Rx should not be forced into a situation where their deployments become unreasonably large.
 There are a lot of subtleties and technical complexity here, but the bottom line is that we want Rx to be an attractive choice.
+We believe Rx is especially useful in desktop applications, and since self-contained deployment is popular in those scenarios, Rx.NET needs to work well with self-contained deployment with Windows-specific TFMs.

 It has taken a while to decide on a solution.
-We were hoping to find a way of fixing this that would minimize the changes to how Rx.NET is packaged.
+We wanted to find a way of fixing this that would minimize the changes to how Rx.NET is packaged.
 There has already been enough confusion caused in the past by changes in NuGet packaging, and the complexity arising from having Rx.NET split into multiple components.
 The apparent discovery of a [workaround](#the-workaround) led to hope that this would be possible, although this discovery came fairly late in the day, some time after various projects had decided to stop using Rx.NET.
 That is important context for understanding earlier discussion of this topic.
 Back when [endjin](https://endjin.com) took over maintenance and development of Rx .NET at the start of 2023, it was believed that there was no workaround, so our plan was that Rx 7.0 would need to address this problem with radical changes (e.g., introducing a new 'main' Rx package, with `System.Reactive` being the sad casualty of an unfortunate technical decision made half a decade ago).
 Then when a workaround was apparently identified, we thought that the pressure to make changes quickly had been removed.
 It seemed that Rx 6.0 could be used in a way that didn't encounter these problems.
 So we formulated a plan for a less radical, more gradual longer-term plan.
 We were going to deprecate the parts of the library that caused this problem and introduce replacements in other components, with a long term plan of eventually removing them from `System.Reactive`, at which point the workaround would no longer be required.

 Unfortunately, some time later it became apparent that the workaround's limitations were too severe.
-This put us back at square one: the more radical approach was inevitable.
-Unfortunately, a significant amount of time had passed, meaning that the fix for this has taken much longer to get in place than it might have.
-Had we realised earlier that the workaround wasn't going to work, we would have bitten the bullet earlier on the more radical approach now described in this document.

-Rx 7.0 will deprecate `System.Reactive`.
-That package will be maintained for backwards compatibility, but it is now a facade, containing mostly type forwarders referring to types that now live in different packages.
-The new main component is tentatively called `System.Reactive.Net` (but there will be a period of community review before we settle on that).
-UI-framework functionality (the features leading to `System.Reactive` imposing dependencies on WPF and Windows Forms) move into new packages.
+This seemed to put us back at square one: the more radical approach looked inevitable.
+However, after some further experimentation, we hit upon a new approach:

+1. `System.Reactive` remains as the main Rx package
+2. `System.Reactive` no longer forces a dependency on the `Microsoft.Desktop.App`
+3. UI-specific code remains in the `System.Reactive` runtime packages but is no longer visible to the compiler (because the package now includes reference assemblies that omit these types and methods)
+4. Apps and libraries wishing to continue to use UI-framework-specific Rx features directly do so via new UI-framework-specific packages (so they need a new package reference, but no source code changes)
+5. Binary compatibility is maintained for any apps and libraries that were built against older versions of `System.Reactive`

+(3. is the unusual part of this.
+It's what enables us to do 2, for reasons explained later.)

+Anyone who is using `System.Reactive` v6 in code that des _not_ target a Windows-specific TFM will not need to change anything when upgrading to v7.
+Nor will anyone who is using `System.Reactive` but without using any UI-framework-specific features.

+This does impose some disruption on developers who are using the UI-framework-specific features today.
+They will need to add a new package reference for each UI framework in question.

 This document explains the [origin of the problem](#the-road-to-the-current-problem), the proposed [workaround](#the-workaround) and its shortcomings, [the community feedback we've received](#community-input), and the [constraints that any solution will have to satisfy](#constraints).
 It then describes [the changes in Rx .NET 7.0 that fix this](#decision).